 When purchasing a new build there are additional legal issues which need to be checked such as planning permission, rights of drainage and water supply as well as rights to use all pipes and cables to the property.
 The solicitor must also ensure that building regulations have been followed and a special insurance for new homes is obtained and must ensure that the roads on the estate where the property is being built comply with the Highways Act.

-Angela Dunlop, conveyancing solicitor at Watkins Solicitors says, “buying a newly built house can have many benefits, for example no chain, and there should be no need to carry out any DIY for a while.
+Kate Hunt, conveyancing chartered legal executive at Watkins Solicitors says, “buying a newly built house can have many benefits, for example no chain, and there should be no need to carry out any DIY for a while.
 However, the conveyancing aspects can be more time consuming and complex.
 It is important that prospective purchasers seek early advice.”